albertodemichelis/squirrel/README.md

 ## Migration from Squirrel and useful tools

 ### Binding
 Obviously if you are using embedded language your need some bindings with your native code.
-We have taken **sqrat** and [heavily changed it](https://github.com/GaijinEntertainment/sqrat), reduced code, improve performance and fixed some bugs. *Probably better to rename it too.*
+We took **sqrat** and [heavily changed it](https://github.com/GaijinEntertainment/sqrat), reduced code, improve performance and fixed some bugs. *Probably better to rename it too.*

 ### Static analyzer
 We have [changed language a lot](http://quirrel.io/doc/reference/diff_from_original.html) in the past.
-To be able to upgrade existing code to new language we have written a static analyzer tool.
+To be able to upgrade existing code to new language we have written a [static analyzer tool](https://github.com/GaijinEntertainment/quirrel_static_analyzer).
 It is still under development and we would better have typehinting (that is important for dynamic typed languages), but it already can be used and it finds potential bugs everyday, before they hit QA or real users.
-We are planning to release it soon.

 ### Strict mode
 Like in Javascript, we have [strict-mode](http://quirrel.io/reference/language/compiler_directives.html).
 There may be more checks in a future, but you can use it for the greater good now.